Wong-WS/laundry-pos-system/README.md

 This project will be developed without relying on AI-generated code.
 All knowledge and implementation will come from thorough research using official documentation, online tutorials, and relevant coding resources.
 The project reflects a commitment to self-learning and problem-solving.

+## Technology

+### Frontend:

+HTML, CSS, Javascrit, ReactJs, and some components from other resources like Material UI